wu-zhige/zhige_wu.github.io/_publications/2024-06-19-Climate-Risk-Dirty-Clean-Linkage.md

 date: 2024-06-19
 venue: 'Energy Economics'
 paperurl: 'https://www.tandfonline.com/doi/pdf/10.1080/00036846.2021.1965082'
-citation: 'Z. Wu, A. Weersink, and A. Maynard.
-(2022). &quot;Fuel-feed-livestock price linkages under structural changes.&quot; <i>Applied Economics</i>.
-54(2): 206-223.'
+citation: 'D. Li, Z. Wu, and Y. Tang.
+(2024). &quot;Do climate risks affect dirty-clean energy stock price dynamic correlations? &quot; <i>Energy Economics</i>.
+136: 107713.'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.